Managing and Sharing dotCover Settings

 - Right-click and select Edit on the context menu.

 - Double-click the desired layer.

 - The Options dialog box opens, where the name of the layer and its location are displayed at the top of the dialog: Note that the values of the settings that you see in this mode are either taken from the default values or from values defined in the edited layer.
 If a setting is not defined in the edited layer, the value from the default settings is shown (e.g. the value for 'Setting B' in the illustration below).
-If in this case, you need to save the value 'blue' in the edited layer explicitly, you need to save the setting first with some other value, and then edit it again and save with the desired value.

 - Edit the settings in the layer as necessary and click Save to save the changes.